SigmazGFX/freedv_ptt/README.md

 This is  a Codec2/FreeDV control application for use with the sBitx hybrid sdr transceiver.

 To install,
-Copy this .deb file to your sBitx and invoke the command: dpkg -i freedv_ptt.deb
+copy this .deb file to your sBitx and invoke the command: dpkg -i freedv_ptt.deb

 (dpkg -i --force-all freedv_ptt.deb to reinstall)